 5. Providing legal consultations in relation to all Turkish companies.

 7. Consultations in the field of establishing new branches for foreign companies in Turkey.

 9. Inventory of inheritance and will of the dead

 The title deed (Tabou)

-The Tabou (title deed) is a formal legal proof of the property ownership.
+The Tabou (title deed) is a formal legal proof of a real estate ownership.
 It’s usually requested from the Real Estate Registration Office.
 Both the vendor and the purchaser can get it written in Turkish.
-An application with survey data will be send to the ministry of inner affairs, which in turn will take the necessary procedures; this process will take maximum 30 to 45 days.
+An application with survey data is sent to the military leadership, which in turn will take the necessary procedures; a process that takes from 30 to 45 days at maximum.